-Ford F-150 owners have reported 38 problems related to instrument panel (under the electrical system category).
+Ford F-150 owners have reported 39 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 The contact owns a 2011 Ford F-150.
 The contact stated that while driving at any speed, the speedometer fluctuated.
 The vehicle was taken to the dealer: Ford of clermont, clermont, FL, where the vehicle was kept for three days for diagnostic test.
 The dealer was unable to diagnose the failure and the failure recurred.
 The vehicle was taken to the dealer at sunset Ford, orlando, FL where the failure could not be duplicated.
 The dealer advised that there was one recall and performed the recall repair.
 The contact also stated that the failure recurred and the vehicle lost power.
 The wrench icon warning light illuminated.
 The manufacturer was made aware of the failure and told the contact to take the vehicle to the dealer.
 The contact alerted the dealer key scales Ford, leesburg, florida, that the vehicle would be towed to the service center.
 The failure mileage was approximately 55,000.